jacksonllee/pylangacq/docs/source/read.rst

     pop_left
     clear

-A :class:`~pylangacq.chat.Reader` can be iterated upon (e.g., ``for reader_one_file in reader: ...``),
+A :class:`~pylangacq.Reader` can be iterated upon (e.g., ``for reader_one_file in reader: ...``),
-where the element in each iteration is a :class:`~pylangacq.chat.Reader` for one data file.
+where the element in each iteration is a :class:`~pylangacq.Reader` for one data file.
-Slicing (``reader[:5]``, ``reader[3:6]``, etc) is also supported, which gives you a :class:`~pylangacq.chat.Reader` object (which is iterable) for the specified data files.
+Slicing (``reader[:5]``, ``reader[3:6]``, etc) is also supported, which gives you a :class:`~pylangacq.Reader` object (which is iterable) for the specified data files.
 To inspect what data files are in a reader and their ordering (as well as extract their indices, if necessary),